Dendro-X0/OpenDeploy-CLI/apps/docs/src/content/opendeploy/commands/system.md

 - With `--dry-run`, the wizard prints `{ ok: true, mode: 'dry-run', final: true }` and exits before syncing/deploying.
 - If you pass `--project`/`--org` (Vercel) and the directory is not linked yet, the wizard offers to run `vercel link` inline.
 - After deployment, the wizard prints a copyable non‑interactive command showing an equivalent `opd up ...` invocation.
+- Minimal preset (`--minimal`): non‑interactive defaults for first‑time deploys.
+Detects framework and chooses provider automatically (GitHub Pages when Next.js static export is detected via `next.config.*: { output: 'export' }`, otherwise Vercel).
+Prints a concise summary in human mode and a final JSON line when `--json` is set.

 Notes:
 - The deploy step reuses the same logic as `up` for parity.